 If you use WordPress for your blog or site, you must be careful not to overload it.
-Your site performance is an important part of your Search Engine Optimization (SEO).
+Your site performance is an integral part of your Search Engine Optimization (SEO).
 The overload can come from using too many WordPress Plug-ins.
-Plug-ins are normally useful and can be helpful.
-The issue is that many plug-ins are very heavy CPU or Memory users for your site.
+Plug-ins are generally helpful and can be beneficial.
+The issue is that many plug-ins are hefty CPU or Memory users for your site.

 Some examples of high usage Plug-ins are:

 - JetPack – while it’s functionality is great and helpful, it can be a CPU hog.
 The Premium version has even more capability to become a pig.